cloudroboticshub/cloudroboticshub.github.io/src/pages/meetings/index.md

 that topic using the [Github Issue](https://github.com/cloudroboticshub/cloudroboticshub.github.io/issues/33).

-## 2025-04-21: Continue Discussion: Uploading Robot Data to the Cloud (Upcoming)
+## 2025-05-05: Continue Discussion: Uploading Robot Data to the Cloud (Upcoming)

+*Note that there will be no meeting on 2025-04-21 due to Easter holidays.*

 In this meeting, the group plans to contiue their discussion on uploading robot data to the cloud.
 Together, we hope to create a reference document that